Pantanet96/Plex-User-Manager/README.md

 - 📊 **Real-time Updates**: Changes are immediately reflected on Plex
 - 🛡️ **Default Library Protection**: Prevents user removal by maintaining a default library assignment
 - 👥 **Role-Based Access Control**: Multi-user support with Admin, Moderator, and Auditor roles
+- ⚙️ **Server Configuration**: Customize port and enable HTTPS with self-signed or custom certificates
+- 🔄 **One-Click Restart**: Restart server from UI (Docker-ready with exit code 1)

 ## Screenshots